n3tSh4d3/NetShadeScanner_dev/README.md

 ./Requirement.sh
 ```

-for use the script:
+3) For use the script:

-and

 ```
 ./NetShade_Network_Scanner